Contents: Examination ↡ Replacement ↡

 11. Remove the chain link plate and push the link to the back of the chain.

-16. When the end of the new chain appears, remove the link (checking that the tension of the new chain has not decreased and that the chain links remain aligned with the sprockets) and disconnect the new circuit from the old one.
+16. When the end of the new chain appears, remove the link (checking that the tension of the new chain has not decreased and that the chain links remain aligned with the sprockets) and disconnect the new chain from the old one.
 Remove the old chain.

 20. Install the chain tensioner as described in paragraph 8.

-23. Install spark plugs.
+23. Install the spark plugs.

 24. Install the camshaft cover as described in paragraph 4, then install the air cleaner.